asahala/pmi-embeddings/README.md

 6. ```eval/gold.tsv``` an initial version of the [Akkadian gold standard](https://www.helsinki.fi/en/news/language-culture/creating-a-gold-standard-for-akkadian-word-embeddings).

 ## What are word embeddings and why are they useful?
 Word embeddings represent words as real-valued vectors in a multi-dimensional vector space.
 As the vectors encode words' contextual similarity, they can be used to extract words that show higher interchangeability with each other.
-Thus, in addition to analogy and similarity tasks, word embeddings can be exploited in almost any NLP application, including sentiment analysis, spam detection and automatic chat moderation, document classification, machine translation etc.
+Thus, in addition to analogy and similarity tasks, word embeddings can be exploited in almost any NLP application, including sentiment analysis, spam detection and automatic chat moderation, document classification, machine translation etc. This repository contains basic tools for lexicographic analysis, namely exploring vocabularies of historical languages in their own terms.

 ## Jupyter tutorials
 For those who like to use Jupyter Notebooks, ```src/jupyter_embeddings.ipynb``` instructs how to build your own word embeddings with just a few lines of code. ```scr/jypyter_explore_embeddings.ipynb``` guides how to make queries from embeddings.